39digits/thunderstorm-sublime-theme/README.md

 # Installation

-## Using Package Control
-- If you haven't already, install [Sublime Package Control](https://packagecontrol.io/installation)
-- Bring up the Command Palette (Ctrl+Shift+P on Windows/Linux, ⌘+⇧+P on OS X) and type `Install Package`
-- Type `Thunderstorm Color Scheme` to bring it up in the packages list.
-- Select Thunderstorm from Preferences -> Color Scheme -> User

 ## Using Git
 - Clone this repo to your local machine
 - Bring up the Command Palette (Ctrl+Shift+P on Windows/Linux, ⌘+⇧+P on OS X) and type `Browse Packages` to open your Packages directory.